HTTP Cache Headers - A Complete Guide

 Cache-Control: no-cache.
 You don’t need to be concerned about this directive because it’s a request header which will be ignored by KeyCDN’s edge servers.
 It is however important to be aware of the directive for the overall understanding.
 Going forward, there won’t be new HTTP directives defined for

 A couple of years back, this was the main way of specifying when assets expire.

 Expires is simply a basic date-time stamp.
 It’s fairly useful for old user agents which still roam unchartered territories.
 It is, however, important to note that

 s-maxage still take precedence on most modern systems.
 It’s however good practice to set matching values here for the sake of compatibility.
 It’s also important to ensure you format the date properly or it might be considered as expired.

 To avoid breaking the specification, avoid setting the date value to more than a year.

 This type of validation token (the standard in HTTP/1.1):

-- Enables efficient resource updates i.e. no data transfer takes place if the resource doesn’t change.
+- Enables efficient resource updates where no data is transfered if the resource doesn’t change.

 The following example will illustrate this.
 90 seconds after the initial fetch of an asset, initiates the browser a new request (the exact same asset).
-The browser looks up the local cache and finds the previous cached response but cannot use it because it’s expired.
-This is the point where the browser request the full content from the server.
-The problem with it is, that if the resource hasn’t changed, there is absolutely no reason for downloading the same asset that is already in the CDN cache.
+The browser looks up the local cache and finds the previously cached response but cannot use it because it’s expired.
+This is the point where the browser requests the full content from the server.
+The problem with it this is that if the resource hasn’t changed, there is absolutely no reason for downloading the same asset that is already in the CDN cache.